mogtofu33/gitlab-ci-drupal/docs/advanced-usage.md

   # To make this deploy job manual on the pipeline.
   # @see https://docs.gitlab.com/ee/ci/environments.html#configuring-manual-deployments
   # when: manual
-  # Variables can be set from 'Gitlab CI UI > settings > CI/CD > variables' as
+  # Variables can be set from 'GitLab CI UI > settings > CI/CD > variables' as
   # named below or directly here.
   variables:
     ENV_USER: "${TESTING_USER}"